briandfoy/briandfoy.github.io/_posts/2020-09-16-monads-promises-and-fluent-programming.md

 	->picture;
 {% endhighlight %}

 So, how do I handle errors?
 Here's the trick.
 If a method fails, I'll return a null object that responds to any method name by returning itself.
 That soaks up the rest of the method chain without an error.
 When you want to know if the whole thing worked, you look at what you got back.
-This is the same object type technique I used in [No ifs, ands, or buts](/no-ifs-ands-or-buts/), [The Null Mull](/the-null-mull/), and the Stackoverflow answer [How do I handle errors in methods chains in Perl?](https://stackoverflow.com/a/7068271/2766176):
+This is the same object type technique I used in [No ifs, ands, or buts](/no-ifs-ands-or-buts/), [The Null Mull](/the-null-mull/), and the StackOverflow answer [How do I handle errors in methods chains in Perl?](https://stackoverflow.com/a/7068271/2766176):

 {% highlight perl %}
 if( $picture isa 'Local::Null' ) {